italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **client_id**
     - Unique identifier of the Relying Party.
   * - **request_uri**
-    - The HTTP URL used by the Wallet Instance to retrieve the signed Request Object from the Relying Party.
-The URL is intentionally extended with a random value that uniquely identifies the transaction.
+    - The HTTPs URL where the Relying Party provides the signed Request Object to the Wallet Instance.
+The URL is intentionally extended with a random URI fragment value, that uniquely identifies the transaction.
+Eg: `https://relying-party.example.org/request_uri#that-random-fragment-we-mentioned`.
+It is RECOMMENDED that the length of the random fragment value is longer than 12 characters.

 Below a non-normative example of the response containing the required parameters previously described.